PunchThrough/bean-docs/src/guides/getting-started/os-x.md

 Please drop us a line on [Beantalk](http://beantalk.punchthrough.com) if something breaks.
 We want to know right away so we can get a fix to you!

+### Known Issues

+Pairing, which is required for ANCS, HID, and MIDI, creates a special bond between the OS and the Bean.
+Two known issues exist when the Bean is paired with the computer.

+* Regular Bluetooth devices, such as headsets, being used at the same time are unstable due to a bug in some version of OS X.
+* Connection states between the Bean Loader and Bluetooth Preferences are not the same.

 ### Other Issues

 {{> snip_troubleshooting}}